UTSAVS26/PyVerse/Data_Science/Data-science.md

 ### Steps in EDA

 1. Understand the problem and dataset; define success metrics and target (if any).
-2. Create train/validation/test splits before any target‑aware EDA to avoid leakage.
+2. Create train/validation/test splits (with fixed random seeds) before any target‑aware EDA to avoid leakage; keep a hold‑out test set untouched.
 3. Clean and preprocess data (handle missing values, correct data types).
-4. Perform univariate, bivariate, and multivariate analyses.
+4. Perform univariate, bivariate, and multivariate analyses (consider log transforms, scaling, and encoding).
 5. Visualize data to reveal insights.
 6. Identify outliers and anomalies.
 7. Test hypotheses and assumptions.
 8. Summarize findings and document insights.
+9. Save EDA notebooks/reports with environment details for reproducibility (package versions, data snapshot hash).

 ### Importance

 1. Provides a clear understanding of data quality and structure.